U.S. military likely to ramp up operations against Taliban: U.S. general

 “And, again, whatever targets are available, whatever targets can be lawfully and ethically struck, I think we’re going to pursue those targets,” he said.

+Any increase in U.S. military action would correspond to an acceleration of Taliban attacks, McKenzie said.

-The insurgents' determination to step up both attacks on provincial centers and suicide bombings even as peace talks were taking place was a major factor in pushing U.S. President Donald Trump to announce on Saturday that he was canceling here the talks aimed at ending America's longest war of 18 years.
+The insurgents' determination to step up both attacks on provincial centers and suicide bombings even as discussions were taking place was a major factor in pushing U.S. President Donald Trump to announce on Saturday that he was canceling here peace talks aimed at ending America's longest war of 18 years.

 The halt to the negotiations has fueled fears of even more violence across Afghanistan, with heightened security warnings in the capital Kabul and other centers ahead of a presidential election scheduled for Sept.
 28.